class Sequel::Schema::CreateTableGenerator

 The name to give the foreign key constraint

-If you want a foreign key constraint without adding a column (usually because it is a composite foreign key), you can provide an array of columns as the first argument, and you can provide the :name option to name the constraint:
+If you want a foreign key constraint without adding a column (usually because it is a composite foreign key), you can provide an array of columns as the first argument.
+This changes the method to accept constraint options instead of column options.
+You can provide the :name option to name the constraint.

 foreign_key([:artist_name, :artist_location], :artists, name: :artist_fk)